wickedest/irs-form-filler/CONTRIBUTING.md

 ### Specific fields of note

-**1040 standard.deduction**: This changes every year on the 1040.
+* **1040 standard.deduction**: This changes every year on the 1040.
 The 1040 margin lists the standard deductions.
 Update `src/scripts/f1040.yaml` with the appropriate standard deduction values and field number.

-**1040 tax**: This requires you read the instructions and uses the Tax Computation Worksheet.
+* **1040 tax**: This requires you read the instructions and uses the Tax Computation Worksheet.

-**1040 amount from schedule 2, line 3**: This is the Alternative Minimum Tax which is calculated in f6251.
+* **1040 amount from schedule 2, line 3**: This is the Alternative Minimum Tax which is calculated in f6251.

-**6251 exemption**: The values for this field are found in Part II of the form.
+* **6251 exemption**: The values for this field are found in Part II of the form.

-**6251 line 7**: The values for this field are found in Part II of the form.
+* **6251 line 7**: The values for this field are found in Part II of the form (or the instructions).
 The text is so confusing, but the "married filing separately" is a separate else condition.